unsplash-image-74TufExdP3Y.jpg

 People often ask: "What if I want a mix of 2-3 of these?"
 It's often the case that some of this work is combined.
 We'll help discern what's best for you.

-Chuck’s intensives are offered either via Zoom or at his seminary office in Holland MI, a destination small city with lovely hotels, Air B&B’s, and unique dining experiences, consistently ranked highly as a top beach town.
+• Chuck, Ryan, and Elizabeth’s intensives are offered either via Zoom or at their Holland MI offices.
+Holland is a destination small city with lovely hotels, Air B&B’s, and unique dining experiences, consistently ranked highly as a top beach town.
 It’s shopping district is the best small town experience in the region.
-(NOTE: For Chuck, priority is given to virtual, Zoom intensives December - February due to Michigan weather and its impact on travel).
+(NOTE: Priority may be given to virtual, Zoom intensives December - March due to Michigan weather and its impact on travel).

-Rachel and Michael offer intensives in Central Florida, where clients often stay at a lovely lake house just a short walk from the office, or in a variety of unique locations.
+Rachel, Michael, and Kat offer intensives in Central Florida, where clients often stay at a lovely lake house just a short walk from the office, or in a variety of unique locations.
+They provide other lovely recommendations, as well.

 This intensive location is less than an hour from beautiful ocean beaches, and within minutes of lovely walking trails, restaurants, and other amenities.